protodomemusic/wavexe/README.md

 # wavexe
 *Tiny Executable Wavetable Synthesizer*

+**NOTICE: This project has been completely superseded by SUPER WAVEXE --->  https://github.com/protodomemusic/super-wavexe** I'll leave extant for future reference though.

 Really simple little program that musically messes with wavecycles and bakes them into a wave file. **Heavily** (and sporadically) in development right now, so it's pretty limited.
 The sequencing is currently powered by the mmml language, for which you can find the compiler here --->  https://github.com/protodomemusic/mmml/tree/master/compiler

 You can probably work out how to build from the included script but, once you've built the mmml compiler from source, you'll need to do the following with a valid mmml file (example included in repo):